abtinsaateh/iDM/README.md

 # iDM
-impedimetric Droplet Measurement system is developed to analyze morphological properties of droplets inside mircochannels.
+impedimetric Droplet Measurement system is developed using LabVIEW 2017 to analyze morphological properties of droplets inside mircochannels.